Ryan7259/denon-plex-webui/README.md

 ## Extras:
-- To see Plex album art, the user must set computer's local IPv4 address to the allowed without auth list in Plex Media Server settings (Otherwise, it would require a Plex token or using an external metadata service)
 - The local IPv4 address is set automatically on app startup and maybe overwritten in settings.

 ## Images: